lejard-h/chopper/requests.md

 ### On a single method

-To do only a single method with form encoding in a service, use the provided `FormUrlEncodedConverter`'s `requestFactory` method with the `@FactoryConverter` annotation.
+To do only a single type of request with form encoding in a service, use the provided `FormUrlEncodedConverter`'s `requestFactory` method with the `@FactoryConverter` annotation.

 ```dart
 @Post(